Mount Currie, British Columbia

-Mount Currie is in the Squamish-Lillooet region of southwestern British Columbia.
+Mount Currie is a settlement in the Squamish-Lillooet region of southwestern British Columbia.
 On BC Highway 99, the locality is by road about 160 km north of Vancouver, 39 km northeast of Whistler, and 92 km southwest of Lillooet.

 The Lillooet Tribal Council governs the First Nations portion.
 The relatively smaller freehold part is an unincorporated community.
 The latter business centre approximately encompasses an area where the Macrea Road/Highway 99 intersection forms the southwest corner and the Pemberton Portage Road/Highway 99 intersection forms the northeast corner.
 The First Nations reserves straddle the Birkenhead River.
 The eastern portion of the reserves extends north to the same latitude as the Owl Creek community but is well back from the river at that point.

 First Nations

 Early community

 In 1846, Alexander Caulfield Anderson visited Lillooet Village (not to be confused with later named Lillooet).
 On a grassy island 3 mi above Lillooet Lake, the residents numbered 50 men (plus women and children).
 The island lies in the vicinity of the later Owl Creek general community.
 In 1881, the government created a 5000 acre reserve at Mount Currie, upon which the people cultivated fine crops and orchards by the early 1900s.

 Fire destroyed the initial Catholic church building and a new one was erected in 1896.
 The bell from a demolished Vancouver church was offered to the band, who transported this extremely heavy gift northward by cart and canoe.
 The bell hung in the Mount Currie church steeple from about 1905 until 1948, when the church burnt down and the bell tumbled.
 After spending 20 years in Whistler, the bell returned to now hang at the old village site in an open-air steeple, ringing on the passing of band members.

 By 1933, only 350 people resided on the reserve.
 The cemetery indicated that many never survived early childhood.

 The one-room school, which opened at Mount Currie in the 1930s, was called the Pemberton Indian Day School.
 The two Catholic sisters, who joined the two lay teachers in 1948, took full charge a year later.
 In 1958, a second building was erected, which housed grades 1–7 classrooms and a residential section for staff.
 The 1930s building became a kindergarten.